AHK42/SOX2-VSX2_Analysis/README.md

 # A SOX2-VSX2 axis modulates a core cis-regulatory circuitry to safeguard retinal neural competence

-This repository is broken down by the figures generated in the pupblication.
+This repository is organized by the figures in the publication.

 The sequencing data have been deposited in the NCBI Gene Expression Omnibus (GEO) database under accession number [GSE281033](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE281033), with [GSE281030](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE281030) for ATAC-